LINBIT (DRBD, LINSTOR), Storage Solutions

 Data Locality

-Each volume can be provisioned on local disks, or remote access can be achieved using DRBD-Diskless, ISCSI, NFS, NVME-OF etc.
+Each volume can be provisioned on local disks, or remote access can be achieved using Diskless, ISCSI, NFS, NVME-OF etc.

 Scale-out, Distributed, Shared-nothing cluster architecture